Alyssa Cecere

-Known as Chech, she began playing hockey at the age of five after her brother took in interest.
+Playing career

-Club career
+Known as Chech, she began playing hockey at the age of five after her brother took an interest.

-SIC
+College

-Cecere played five years with the McGill Martlets, during which time she helped her team win three CIS championships.
+Cecere played five years of college ice hockey with the McGill Martlets, during which time she helped her team win three CIS championships.
 In 20 games with the Martlets in the 2010–11 season, she earned eight points, with two goals and six assists.

-LCHF
+CWHL

-2011-12 was her first season with the Montreal Stars in the Canadian Hockey League.
-She collected 2 goals and 8 mentions of assistance, for a total of 10 points in 25 matches.
-Its role is more defensive.
+The 2011–12 season was her first season with the Stars de Montréal in the Canadian Women's Hockey League (CWHL).
+She collected 2 goals and 8 assists for a total of 10 points in 25 matches, while playing a more defensive role.
 In the final of the 2012 Clarkson Cup, Cecere netted the Stars' first goal.